deanhiller/playorm/readme.md

 * [Partitioning](https://github.com/deanhiller/playorm#virtual-databases-and-index-partitioning) so you can query a one trillion row table in just ms with SJQL(Scalable Java Query Language)
 * Typical query support of [ <=, <, >, >= and = and no limitations here] (https://github.com/deanhiller/playorm/wiki/SJQL-Support)
 * Typical query support of [AND and OR as well as parenthesis ] (https://github.com/deanhiller/playorm/wiki/SJQL-Support)
-* [Inner Join support](https://github.com/deanhiller/playorm#now-joins) (Must keep your very very large tables partitioned so you get very fast access times here)
+* [Inner Join and Left Outer Join support](https://github.com/deanhiller/playorm#now-joins) (Must keep your very very large tables partitioned so you get very fast access times here)
-* Left Outer Join support
 * Return Database cursor on query
 * [OneToMany, ManyToMany] (https://github.com/deanhiller/playorm/wiki/A-basic-*ToMany-example-TestOneToMany), [OneToOne, and ManyToOne] (https://github.com/deanhiller/playorm/wiki/A-basic-*ToOne-example) but the ToMany's are nosql fashion not like RDBMS
 * support of a findAll(Class c, List<Object> keys) as is typical in nosql to parallel the reads